markusfisch/BarcodeScannerView/README.md

 ## Demo

-You can run the enclosed demo app to see if this widget is what you want.
+You can run the enclosed [demo app](app) to see if this widget is what you're looking for.

-Either import it into Android Studio or, if you're not on that thing from Redmond, just type `make` to build, install and run.
+Either import it into Android Studio or just type `make` to build, install and run it on a connected device.